-Many people are drawn to dieting out of a desire for weight loss and improving their physical appearance.
+Many people go on a diet to lose weight and to look and feel better.
 However, eating for health is not simply about looking thinner.
-Unhealthy eating, coupled with other bad lifestyle habits, is estimated to cause 80% of all cases of heart disease and 90% of type 2 diabetes.
+Unhealthy eating, coupled with other bad lifestyle habits is a major cause of heart disease and type 2 diabetes.
 An unhealthy diet can contribute to high blood pressure and high cholesterol and increase the risk for certain cancers.

-Take the following survey to assess the health of your diet and whether your eating habits will help prevent serious long-term health complications.
+Take the following survey to assess the health of your diet and to see if your eating habits will help prevent serious long-term health problems.

-You can still benefit from this assessment, however, even if you don't have this information.
+You can still benefit from this assessment even if you don't have this information.

 |References:||click to view.|

 |The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Adam makes no representation or warranty regarding the accuracy, reliability, completeness, currentness, or timeliness of the content, text or graphics.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 2002 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.|